Skip to main content

 PayPal

-What happens: PayPal accounts should be closed and any remaining balance returned to the estate.
+What happens: A PayPal account should be closed, with any remaining balance returned to the estate.

-How to proceed: Contact PayPal's bereavement team.
-Provide the death certificate and proof of your role as executor/administrator.
-PayPal will close the account and transfer the balance.
+How to proceed: Contact PayPal's bereavement team with the death certificate and proof that you are the executor or administrator.
+They will close the account and transfer the balance.

 Official help page →